jreiche/aeo_radar/E_2_Sentinel_1_multitemporal_RGB_generation.md

 ```

 The multitemporal RGB shows various changes throughout the aoi (Fig 3.).
-In order to check the visual parameters (what band is the red channel, etc) you may adjust and check them in the map layout of GEE (Top right of Fig 3.).
+To check the visual parameters (what band is the red channel, etc) one may adjust and check them directly in the map layout of GEE (Top right of Fig 3.).

 ![fig](/figures/figure_10.png)
 <sub>Figure 3.
 RGB of the first quantile median composites of 2018, 2019 and 2020 for Sentinel-1 VV polarization. </sub>